-This article begins (in Part II) with an analysis of the basic rules on authenticating evidence, with a focus on digital evidence and the interplay between Evidence Rules 104(a) (providing that the judge is to decide admissibility factors by a preponderance of the evidence) and Rule 104(b) (providing that for questions of conditional relevance-such as authenticity-the standard of proof for admissibility is enough evidence sufficient to support a finding).
+This Handbook begins with an analysis by Judge Grimm of the basic rules on authenticating evidence, with a focus on digital evidence and the interplay between Evidence Rules 104(a) (providing that the judge is to decide admissibility factors by a preponderance of the evidence) and Rule 104(b) (providing that for questions of conditional relevance-such as authenticity-the standard of proof for admissibility is enough evidence sufficient to support a finding).

-Following the introduction, Part III sets forth some guidelines on authentication of the kinds of electronic evidence that are most frequently offered in litigation today: (1) emails; (2) texts; (3) chatroom conversations; (4) web postings; and (5) social media postings.
-In Part IV, we consider whether and when the proponent might argue that the court can take judicial notice of the authenticity of certain digital evidence.
-Finally, Part V
+Following Judge Grimm's introduction, Part Two of the Handbook sets forth some guidelines on authentication of the kinds of electronic evidence that are most frequently offered in litigation today: 1) emails; 2) texts; 3) chatroom conversations; 4) web postings; and 5) social media postings.
+In Part Three, we consider whether and when the proponent might argue that the court can take judicial notice of the authenticity of certain digital evidence.
+Finally, Part Four provides an extensive discussion of two amendments to the Federal Rules of Evidence-Rules 902(13) and (14)-scheduled to go into effect on December 1, 2017, that will ease the burden of authenticating electronic evidence.